Use the Ledger API With gRPC¶

 TransactionFilter message.
 Subscribing to transactions for an unknown party will result in an error.

-- The platform failed to record the result of the command due to a transient server-side error or a time constraint violation.
-You can retry the submission with updated Ledger Effective Time (LET) and Maximum Record Time (MRT) values.
+- The platform failed to record the result of the command due to a transient server-side error (e.g. backpressure due to high load) or a time constraint violation.
+You can retry the submission.
+In case of a time constraint violation, please refer to the section Dealing with time on how to handle commands with long processing times.

 - The submission failed because of a client error.
-The platform will definitely reject resubmissions of the same command even with updated LET and MRT values.
+The platform will definitely reject resubmissions of the same command.

-- OK, INTERNAL, UNKNOWN (when returned by the Command Submission Service)
+- OK (when returned by the Command Submission Service)

 - OK (when returned by the Command Service)